AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-cja-setup.md

 To migrate the data views to the new data type:

 1. Locate all the data views using the deprecated "Media" data type.
-This is all fields for which the path begins with media.mediaTimed.
+This is all fields for which the path begins with `media.mediaTimed`.

 1. Do either of the following: